Top 10 Notable Alumni of Technical University of Berlin (TUB)

 Technical University of Berlin Notable Alumni

-The Technical University of Berlin (TU Berlin) is a top public research university located in Germany's capital city.
-Established in 1879, TU Berlin has a rich history of encouraging student success across various fields, particularly in science and technology.
+Technical University of Berlin is a top public research university in Germany.
+It was founded in the year 1879.
+TU Berlin has a rich history of encouraging student success across various fields.
 It is recognized as one of the leading technical universities in Europe.

 In the QS World University Rankings 2026, TU Berlin is ranked 145th globally, an improvement from its 147th position in 2025.
-The university offers a wide range of courses in Engineering, Technology, Natural Sciences, Social Sciences, Humanities, Economics, and Culture and Technology, equipping graduates to excel in nearly every discipline.
+University offers different courses in Engineering, Technology, Natural Sciences, Social Sciences, Humanities, Economics, and Culture and Technology.

-Many successful people have graduated from TU Berlin, including famous scientists and inventors like Fritz Haber, who won a Nobel Prize in chemistry; Konrad Zuse, who created the first programmable computer; and Wernher von Braun, who was important in rocket science.
+Many successful people have graduated from TU Berlin.
+Famous scientists and inventors like Fritz Haber and Konrad Zuse are just few of them.
 Explore the top ten notable alumni from the Technical University of Berlin, along with their contributions and achievements.

 Top 10 Technical University of Berlin Notable Alumni